Medicaid Expansion Has Saved at Least 19,000 Lives, New Research Finds

 The Affordable Care Act’s (ACA) expansion of Medicaid to low-income adults is preventing thousands of premature deaths each year, a landmark study finds.[1]
 It saved the lives of at least 19,200 adults aged 55 to 64 over the four-year period from 2014 to 2017.
 Conversely, 15,600 older adults died prematurely because of state decisions not to expand Medicaid.
 (See Figure 1; see Table 1 for state-by-state estimates.)
 The lifesaving impacts of Medicaid expansion are large: an estimated 39 to 64 percent reduction in annual mortality rates for older adults gaining coverage.

 The new research fills a void, using a novel dataset to document sizable declines in mortality that smaller surveys could not detect.
 But its findings are consistent with a large body of research that has already documented that Medicaid expansion improves access to care and health outcomes.[2]
-For example, research shows that Medicaid expansion increased the share of low-income adults using medications to control chronic conditions like heart disease and […]
+For example, research shows that Medicaid expansion increased the share of low-income adults using medications to control chronic conditions like heart disease and diabetes. […]

 Read the Full Article